ISO 20022 for Treasury and Payments

 ISO 20022 is a modern financial messaging standard that changes what data can be carried in payments and reporting.
 In practice, it affects implementation work (field mapping) and operations (reconciliation and investigations).

-Confidence: High for Swift milestones and general concepts
+Confidence: High for Swift milestones, postal-address rules, and Citi version posture

 What changes (practically)